 Registration numbers need often preprocessing before applying recognition algorithms.
 MCM/AMSS smoothing might be one of the methods, though it does not always work well.

-In the example below, the single letters do not mix up even if their borders seem to melt.
+In the example in Figure 40 the single letters do not mix up even if their borders seem to melt.